 5.3.1.5 Secondary CV Functions

-Human Tracking, bounding box centre, width, depth, and
+What it publishes.
+Bounding-box centre, width, depth, and